ZMcGroarty/Academic-Advising/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 description: >-
   Pre-law students at Temple contine on to the best law schools in the US.
 They include Temple Law, NYU, Yale, Harvard and Northwestern   University.
+keywords: >-
-keywords: 'getting into law school, Beasley School of Law, law school admissions, good score on LSAT, pre-law degree, College of Liberal Arts, Ivy League law schools'
+  getting into law school, Beasley School of Law, law school admissions, good score on LSAT, pre-law degree, College of Liberal Arts, Ivy League law schools
 layout: page
 published: true
 ---